 - Click Enable.

-- Go to https://admin.google.com and log in as a global admin.
+- Log in to https://admin.google.com as a global admin.

 - In the left side toolbar, go to Security > Access and data control > API Controls.